How to Fund Your Studies

 The following are examples of major scholarships (and their deadlines) that CBS students are eligible for:

-Ontario Agri-Food Innovation Alliance Highly Qualified Personnel Scholarship (usually January; check specific date)
+- Ontario Agri-Food Innovation Alliance Highly Qualified Personnel Scholarship (2023 deadline TBD)

 In addition to these major scholarships, please do not forget to check out the minor scholarship that we highlight in our Scholarship Handbook!
 Several smaller awards specific to a department or research areas often get very few applicants, so it is worth perusing the awards list carefully.
+Like it happens with major awards, most minor awards are also meant to support thesis students.
 It is also a good idea to have a conversation with your advisor about scholarships to make sure you strategically plan your applications.